anovos/anovos-docs/docs/api/data_transformer/transformers.md

         If pre_existing_model is True, this argument is path for referring the pre-saved model.
         If pre_existing_model is False, this argument can be used for saving the model.
-        Default "NA" means there is neither pre existing model nor there is a need to save one. output_mode
+        Default "NA" means there is neither pre existing model nor there is a need to save one. stats_unique
+        Takes arguments for read_dataset (data_ingest module) function in a dictionary format to read pre-saved statistics on unique value count i.e. if measures_of_cardinality or uniqueCount_computation (data_analyzer.stats_generator module) has been computed & saved before.
+(Default value = {}) output_mode
         "replace", "append".
         “replace” option replaces original columns with transformed column. “append” option append transformed